ChibiOS/ChibiOS/readme.txt

 *** Next ***
 - ALL: Startup files relicensed under Apache 2.0.
+- ALL: Enhanced GCC .ld files with multiple flash regions and capability to insert additional sections within the standard loading rules.
 - VAR: The shell now accepts quoted arguments.
 - VAR: Centralized all usual shell commands into a single shell_cmd.c file.
 This will allow to update all demos with a single change.